 We will not use Customer PI except for the purpose of providing and supporting the Services for the applicable customer.
 Customer PI will be retained for as long as needed for that purpose and as necessary to comply with our legal obligations, resolve disputes and enforce our agreements.

 Without limiting the above, Datadog adheres to the Principle of Accountability for Onward Transfer.
-As noted in “Sharing of Information” above, we may transfer personal information (including EU Data) to our vendors, consultants and other service providers who need access to such EU Data to carry out work on our behalf.
-Under certain circumstances, we may remain liable for the acts of those third-party service providers for their handling of EU Data that we transfer to them.
-Under certain circumstances, we may be required to disclose EU Data in response to valid requests by public authorities, including to meet national security or law enforcement requirements.
+As noted in Sharing of Information above, we may transfer personal information (including EU Data) to our vendors, consultants and other service providers who need access to such EU Data to carry out work on our behalf.
+This personal data may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”) that may not be subject to equivalent data protection law.

-Please direct any inquiries or complaints regarding our compliance with the Principles to the point of contact listed in the “Contact Us” section below.
+Please direct any inquiries or complaints regarding our compliance with the Principles to the point of contact listed in the Contact Us section below.
 If Datadog does not resolve your complaint, you may submit your complaint free of charge to Datadog’s U.S.-based third party dispute resolution provider and designated Privacy Shield dispute resolution provider here: https://feedback-form.truste.com/watchdog/request.
 Under certain conditions specified by the Principles and more fully described on the Privacy Shield website at https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint, you may also be able to invoke binding arbitration to resolve your complaint.

 Our customers may access, update or change personal information they have provided by logging into the Services or emailing us at email@example.com.

-Customers may deactivate their accounts by emailing us at firstname.lastname@example.org, but note that we may retain certain personal information as necessary to comply with our legal obligations or for legitimate business purposes, such as to resolve disputes or enforce our agreements.
+Subject to the terms of their agreements with us, Customers may deactivate their accounts by emailing us at firstname.lastname@example.org, but note that we may retain certain personal information as necessary to comply with our legal obligations or for legitimate business purposes, such as to resolve disputes or enforce our agreements.
 We may also retain cached or archived copies of personal information for a certain period of time.

 If you are an individual with whom one of our customers interacts with respect to the Services (e.g., an employee of a customer), as noted above, you should direct any requests regarding access, modification or deletion of personal information to the applicable customer.